 Forest In Ancient Beliefs: Powerful Realm Of Good And Evil, Ghosts, Gods And Monsters

-A. Sutherland - AncientPages.com - Forests have played an important role in legends, myths, and fairy tales worldwide, from the dawn of recorded history.
+A. Sutherland - AncientPages.com - Forests have been essential in legends, myths, and fairy tales worldwide since recorded history.

-Mr. H. M. Stanley, in his journey for the relief of Emin Pasha in 1887, when crossing Africa through the ancient Forest, expressed the eerie feelings that beset one when alone in these gloomy depths, similar to those mentioned by Mr. Maxwell when writing of the Malay forests.
+In his journey to relieve Emin Pasha in 1887, when crossing Africa through the ancient Forest, Mr. H. M. Stanley expressed the eerie feelings that beset one when alone in these gloomy depths, similar to those mentioned by Mr. Maxwell when writing of the Malay forests.
 Stanley wrote that

 "awe of the Forest rushed upon the soul and filled the mind.
 The voice sounded with rolling echoes as in a cathedral.
 One became conscious of its eerie strangeness, the absence of sunshine, its subdued light, and marveled at the queer feeling of loneliness while inquiringly looking around to be assured that this loneliness was no delusion.
 It was as if one stood amid the inhabitants of another world."